Last Updated on November 1, 2021 by Grow with Bovees

 - While the soil can be damp, the grass blades should be dry before application.
 This avoids burning your grass.

 - Follow the instructions about keeping kids and pets off the lawn for 48 hours after fertilizing.
 It’s unsafe for them, especially if you’re using chemical fertilizer.
-Organic fertilizers are generally safer, but it’s still a good idea to keep them away for a day or two.
+Organic lawn fertilizers are generally safer, but it’s still a good idea to keep them away for a day or two.

 - Heavy rains will wash away your fertilizer, so keep track of the weather forecast and avoid fertilizing during these times.